John Foster, 1st Baron Oriel: Political career

 He was elected Member of Parliament (MP) to the Irish House of Commons for Dunleer in 1761, a seat he held until 1769.
 He made his mark in financial and commercial questions, being appointed Irish Chancellor of the Exchequer in 1784.
 His law giving bounties on the exportation of corn and imposing heavy taxes on its importation is noted by William Lecky as being largely responsible for making Ireland an arable instead of a pasture country.
 In 1785 he became the last Speaker of the Irish House of Commons.

 In 1768, Foster was elected for Navan and in 1783 for Sligo Borough.
-Both times he had also stood for Louth, which constituency he then chose to represent.
+Both times he had also stood for County Louth, which constituency he then chose to represent.
 He held this seat until the Act of Union in 1801, which he opposed.
-From 1785 to 1800 he was Speaker of the Irish Parliament.

-It was said by his critics that his opposition to the Union was less political than personal: summoned to London for consultations, he found himself treated with contempt by the English officials he dealt with, who mocked his broad Irish accent and called him "Mister Spaker".
+It was said by his critics that his opposition to the Union was less political than personal; summoned to London for consultations, he found himself treated with contempt by the English officials he dealt with, who mocked his broad Irish accent and called him "Mister Spaker".
 On returning to Ireland he launched a campaign of opposition to the Union.
 He ultimately refused to surrender the Speaker's mace, which was kept by his family and is now on display in the Parliament House, Dublin (now the Bank of Ireland).

 He served as Custos Rotulorum of Louth from 1798 to 1801 and Governor of Louth from 1798 to his death.

 Foster was returned in 1801 to the new United Kingdom parliament as a member for County Louth, and from 1804 to 1806 was Irish Chancellor of the Exchequer under Pitt.

 From 1807 to 1813 he was second Commissioner in the Irish Treasury and from 1807 to 1812 one of the Lord Commissioners of the UK Treasury.

 In 1821 he has created a peer of the United Kingdom as Baron Oriel, of Ferrard, in the County of Louth, and died on 23 August 1828.

+Foster Place was named for him in the 1780s by the Wide Streets Commissioners while slightly later the Foster Aqueduct on the north side of the city was also named for him.